Calibration Weights

 For most accurate results, it’s recommended to purchase a set of calibration weights, ranging from your balance’s minimum weight all the way to its capacity.
 This way, you can be assured that your balance is accurate across the entire spectrum of samples you may need to weigh.

-How to Clean Calibration Weights
+How to Clean Your Weights

 Weights should be dusted routinely before use, using a clean, soft-haired brush.
 They should not be cleaned more extensively unless absolutely necessary.
 More extensive cleaning may adjust the weight, so before cleaning measure the weight and then again after cleaning to ensure it hasn’t gone out of tolerance.